 Liberation School, created by the Coalition for Educational Justice, is designed as a response to the failings of the Department of Education to adequately provide the resources and support needed for marginalized students.

-We are inspired by the tradition of Black Freedom Schools in the 1960s, that were intended for Black, Brown, immigrant, and low-income families who don’t have the financial resources to hire personal teachers, tutors, or healing practitioners.
+We are inspired by the tradition of Black Freedom Schools in the 1960s, that were intended for Black, Brown, immigrant, and low-income families who didn’t have the financial resources to hire personal teachers, tutors, or healing practitioners during remote learning.

 Who we are